pasyuk/woowgallery/readme.txt

 * Beautiful **Gallery Skins** for Customization
 * **Albums Gallery** - Easily organize your photo galleries, choose cover photos, and more.
 * **Featured Content Gallery** - Easily create galleries based on posts, pages, products, testimonials, portfolios, and other custom post types.
-* **Dynamic Gallery** - Easily create dynamic content galleries from various different sources (WordPress, Instagram, Flagallery...).
+* **Dynamic Gallery** - Easily create dynamic content galleries from various different sources (WordPress, Flagallery...).
 Show specific media category or folder in the gallery from other plugins like: "Media Library Assistant", "FileBird", "Real Media Library", etc..
 * **Video Gallery** - Not just for photos!
 You can add local videos in your video gallery and link your photos with video from YouTube and Vimeo.
 * **Slideshow** - Add beautiful slideshow with autoplay, manual controls, and more.
 * **WooCommerce Product Gallery** - Replace default WooCommerce Product gallery template with WoowGallery skin.